 For days I searched the internet for stories and personal experiences about IVF with donor eggs.
-Verifiable stories, with a real name to associate with a face, written in their own hand by women who have made this choice on blogs like this one.
-Not through anonymous interviews for well-known newspapers or via testimonials, always anonymous, on fertility clinic sites.
+Verifiable stories, with a real name to associate with a face, written in their hand by women who have made this choice on blogs like this one.
+Not through anonymous interviews for well-known newspapers or testimonials, always anonymous, on fertility clinic sites…

 I was looking for women and couples who would “Come out” without fear of being judged, without hiding in anonymity, without being ashamed, and above all without having to lie.

-I may not have been very thorough in my research, because the situation (here in Italy) is bleak.
+My research may not have been very thorough because the situation (here in Italy) is bleak.
 No one wants to talk about their history with infertility, explaining why they chose the path of using IVF with donor eggs.
 How it feels, the path to acceptance, and all the suffering and sacrifices that lie behind it.
 If someone does it, it is always more or less anonymous.

 In part, I understand it.
 Admitting not being able to have children is not only a delicate matter but also a very private one, if we then add the choice of choosing egg donation, we’d rather cut our tongue than tell anyone about it.

 Partially, this fear also applies to me.
 Although I had no problem talking about it with relatives and friends, deciding to do it on a PUBLIC level was a difficult process initially.
-Not because I’m afraid of criticism, I’m used to that, but because I feel like I have no reference points, I don’t know where to start, or what words to use.
-Basically, I feel lonely.
+Not because I’m afraid of criticism, I’m used to that, but because I feel like I have no reference points, I don’t know where to start or what words to use.
+In a nutshell: I feel lonely.